 What is zero order

-When changing concentration of one of he reactants has no effect in the rate of the reaction
+When changing concentration of one of the reactants has no effect in the rate of the reaction

 What is first order

-When doubling the concentration doubles the rate or triples the concept traction triples the rate
+When doubling the concentration doubles the rate or tripling the concentration triples the rate

 What is second order